 Gardens, churchyards, allotments, highway verges, school grounds, railways, and buildings all form a significant wildlife resource in the urban environment.
-The push to redevelop these sites to contain development within urban previously developed areas causes conflict, as many of the older brownfield sites are designated as Sites of Importance for Nature Conservation (SINCs) for their diverse botanical interest and sometimes for their invertebrate interest.
+The push to redevelop these sites to contain development within urban previously developed areas causes conflict, as many of the older brownfield sites are designated as Local Wildlife Sites (LWSs) for their diverse botanical interest and sometimes for their invertebrate interest.